openstack/ironic/doc/source/admin/drivers/intel-ipmi.rst

 hardware type except the management interface which is ``intel-ipmitool``.
 Refer :doc:`ipmitool` for details.

-The ``openstack baremetal node create`` command can be used to enroll a node with an IntelIPMI driver.
+The ``baremetal node create`` command can be used to enroll a node with an IntelIPMI driver.
 For example::

-    openstack baremetal node create --driver intel-ipmi \
+    baremetal node create --driver intel-ipmi \
         --driver-info ipmi_address=<address> \
         --driver-info ipmi_username=<username> \
         --driver-info ipmi_password=<password>